 The program admits students once a year in the Fall semester.

-The application deadline is March 1, 2018.
+The application deadline is January 15, 2019.
 UMHB has joined PTCAS and the application cycle for Fall 2019 will open on July 1, 2018.
 Well-qualified applicants will be invited to campus for an interview and completion of a 1-2 page essay.
-Seats in the Fall 2018 class may be offered after each interview date, and the number of seats available at each interview session is limited.
+Seats in the Fall 2019 class may be offered after each interview date, and the number of seats available at each interview session is limited.
 Early applications are encouraged.

 The program will admit 40 students every year.
 For the classes admitted between Fall 2015 and Fall 2017, the average acceptance rate was 53%, and of the students accepted, 73% entered the program.